Davec876/Davec876/README.md

 # About me

-* My name is Dave and I'm currently a third year Bachelor of Computer Science Major located in Halifax, NS, Canada.
+* My name is Dave and I'm currently a Forth year Bachelor of Computer Science Major located in Halifax, NS, Canada.
 * My interests include Web Development, Cloud Technologies, Backend, and Full stack developments
 * Feel free to reach out to me on LinkedIn, I would love to connect! https://www.linkedin.com/in/davec876/